I’ve seen these ads for Lumineers on TV. What is the cost of Lumineers?

 However, a couple of warnings are in order.
 If the teeth are not prepared any before placing the porcelain veneers, the cosmetic dentist has much less latitude in creating a beautiful smile design.
 Great cosmetic dentists, being very passionate about the beauty of the work they create, will resist this, and may refuse to place Lumineers in a situation where they feel that they will not end up looking good.
 Click here to read more about Lumineers and the pros and cons.
 If you have a question, Dr. Hall may be able to help you and may be able to send you a personal reply.
 Click here to ask Dr. Hall a question.

 Additionally, there can be a functional problem with Lumineers.
 If there is no tooth preparation beforehand, which is the way they are commonly promoted, there is going to be a small bump where the veneer meets the tooth, rather than the smooth, undetectable junction between a traditional porcelain veneer and the tooth.
 If not done carefully, this can lead to problems with staining, gum irritation leading to gum disease, or even tooth decay down the road.
 An expert cosmetic dentist is the best person to help you assess these possible problems.
-Beware of a dentist who is too eager to place Lumineers and is unwilling to mention the possible drawbacks in your situation.
+Beware of a dentist who is too eager to place Lumineers and is unwilling to mention the possible drawbacks in your situation and does not give you an option of conventional veneers.

 The amount of grinding that takes place when preparing a tooth for conventional porcelain veneers is minimal, just so you know.
 It’s in the range of about 0.5 millimeter, or one- to two-one-hundredths of an inch, about the thickness of a fingernail.